-- Material changes

-- Operating cost allocation

-Significant movements in year
+- Material changesOperating cost allocationSignificant movements in year

-Material changes to methodology for 2021-22
+Material changes to methodology for 2022-23

-We have evolved our classification of customer side leakage expenditure.
-We have booked some of our customer-side leak repair expenditure to wholesale Water Distribution (2C.28) where there is a clear link to a wholesale outcome, in this case leakage.
-The expenditure relates to activities comprising pipe repairs and replacement for customers that have received a leakage rebate on their bills.
-Once a leakage rebate has been given, that volume is accounted for within the top-down leakage calculation and when the pipe is repaired, we can see a clear benefit to the wholesale outcome.
-We will continue to review the benefits capture of customer-side leak repair expenditure.
+We have amended our classification of customer side leakage expenditure.
+We have booked all of our customer-side leak repair expenditure to wholesale Water Distribution (2C.28) as there is a clear link to a wholesale outcome, in this case leakage, and in line with the industry standard.